 This message is for Eau Claire County residents who are serving on jury duty from December 4, 2017 through December 15, 2017.

-Due to cancellations, there are no trials remaining on the schedule for these two weeks and jurors have completed their two weeks of jury service.
+There are no trials remaining on the schedule for these two weeks and jurors have completed their two weeks of jury service.

 Jury service is a civic duty – one of the highest duties in our Democratic system of government.